 DomesticShelters.org — An all-inclusive website with a blog, videos, resources and more.
 I highly recommend this site.

 WomensLaw.org — Serves all survivors, regardless of gender.
 An email hotline provides legal information to anyone who reaches out with legal questions or concerns regarding domestic violence, sexual violence, or any other topic covered on WomensLaw.org.

-The final part of this domestic abuse series will contain resources and information on taking care of yourself.
+The final part of this domestic abuse series will contain resources and information for reclaiming your life.